trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_16.md

 ### D. Reflect

 After creating your visualizations, reflect on the following:

 - What insights did each visualization reveal about the data?
-- Which visualization do you think was most effective, and​⬤
+- Which visualization do you think was most effective, and​ why?

 ## Review